My parents crashed the first Flamenco Tour back in fall of 2012.

 They had fun.

-And I'm glad they came.
 Because they enjoyed themselves and because it felt good having them there.
 I felt supported.
 I was a little worried at first, wondering how I would run the tour and be there for my parents at the same time.
-But it all worked out.
+But the group embraced them, and it all worked out.

 It was a gift from home.